-The Nominating and Corporate Governance Committee will consider nominees recommended by stockholders as candidates for election to the board.
-A stockholder wishing to nominate a candidate for election to the board at an annual meeting is required to give written notice to our Corporate Secretary providing the specific information set forth in Section 1.13 of our amended and restated bylaws.
-The notice must be received not less than 90 days nor more than 120 days prior to the first anniversary date of the annual meeting for the preceding year; provided, however, that if the annual meeting is not scheduled to be held within a period that commences 30 days before and ends 30 days after such anniversary date, the stockholder notice must be given by the later of the close of business on the date 90 days prior to such annual meeting date or the close of business on the 10th day following the date on which such annual meeting is first publicly announced or disclosed.
-A copy of the amended and restated bylaws is available under the Corporate Governance link on our website at www.apam.com.
+The Nominating and Corporate Governance Committee will consider nominees recommended by stockholders as candidates for election to the Board in accordance with the Company's amended and restated bylaws, and will evaluate such candidates in the same manner as any other candidate.
+A stockholder wishing to nominate a candidate for election to the Board at an annual meeting is required to give written notice to our Corporate Secretary at the address provided below under "Communications with the Board".
+The notice must be received not less than 90 days nor more than 120 days prior to the first anniversary date of the 2017 annual meeting of stockholders (i.e., between February 2, 2018 and March 4, 2018); provided, however, that if the 2018 annual meeting is not scheduled to be held within 30 days of such anniversary date, the notice must be given by the later of the date 90 days prior to such annual meeting date or the 10th day following the date on which such annual meeting is first publicly announced or disclosed.